A Dynamical Approach to the Exterior Geometry of a Perfect Fluid as a Relativistic Star: Conclusion and discussion

 We consider an approximately stable orbit, with deviations on the trajectory.
-This helps us compare the trajectory with the known circular orbits and simplify the calculations to derive the precession.
+This helps us to compare the trajectories with the known circular orbits and simplify the calculations to derive the precession.
 By defining:

 in which $z$ is the deviation from circularity.
 We substitute this in (\ref{du-1}), ignoring the terms $O(z^3)$ because we concern about nearly circular orbits ($z\ll1$).
-Considering $L=\ell_{\textmd{Ia}}$ and $E=E_{min}$ for the stable orbits in Class Ia, yields:
+Considering $L=\ell_{\textmd{Ia}}$ and $E=E_{min}$ for the stable orbits in Class Ia, yields: \end{multicols} \ruleup